-Knowing your competition provides insights into pricing structures.
-By knowing what your competitors are charging for similar services, it allows your CTC to be competitive and yet still make enough revenue to recover the expenses you will incur in running the CTC.
+Divide the participants into small groups and ask them to work through allows your CTC to be competitive and yet still make enough revenue to recover the expenses you will incur in running the CTC.
 Remember, though we have not addressed the financial aspect of your business plan yet, we will, and your CTC is counting on the ability to recover the cash that is spent to set it up and keep it running.
 If you under price your program just to beat the competition, you may under price your ability to recover your costs in an acceptable timeframe.